-Darfur: The Genocide Nobody Really Wanted to Stop: After years in the spotlight as “the world’s worst humanitarian crisis,” the nightmare in western Sudan continues.
+Darfur: The Genocide Nobody Really Wanted to Stop: After years in the spotlight as “the world’s worst humanitarian crisis,” the nightmare in Sudan continues.
 This session offers insight and analysis into the actions (and lack thereof) of those ostensibly trying to stop the violence and identifies lessons learned that could prevent future crimes against humanity.

 Schedule a Presentation